 Entiat NFH released its last cohort of spring Chinook juveniles in 2007 and the final adult returns occurred in 2010.
-With Entiat NFH no longer contributing to the spawning escapement the total percentage of hatchery-origin spring Chinook Salmon in the Entiat River was reduced by nearly half (25% 2011-2016).
+With Entiat NFH no longer contributing to the spawning escapement, the total percentage of hatchery-origin spring Chinook Salmon in the Entiat River was reduced by nearly half (25% 2011-2016).
 Changes in production and acclimation practices in other spring Chinook Salmon programs in the area have also likely contributed to the improving the situation in the Entiat River.
 Notably the reduction in spring Chinook Salmon production levels at the Chiwawa Rearing Ponds (CRP), in the Wenatchee River basin, has likely resulted in the notable decrease in the percentage of hatchery-origin adults straying from other nearby basins.
 For example, from 2011-2013 carcass recovery data showed a higher than expected hatchery-origin composition from the CRP program.
-Chiwawa RP fish comprised 72-81% of the hatchery-origin spring Chinook Salmon recovered in Entiat River redd surveys during 2011-2013 (Appendix F).
+Chiwawa RP fish comprised 72-81% of the hatchery-origin spring Chinook Salmon recovered in Entiat River redd surveys during 2011-2013 (Appendix E).
 Chiwawa RP release numbers peaked in 2010 when it released 609,789 spring Chinook Salmon into the Columbia River basin.
 The majority of those fish returned in 2012 and accounted for 81% of the hatchery-origin spring Chinook Salmon found in the Entiat River.
 The high numbers of hatchery-origin spring Chinook Salmon during these years were possibly the result of increased production and subsequent straying of spring Chinook Salmon released from the Chiwawa RP.
 Since 2012, the Chiwawa RP has released fewer fish each year and in 2015 only released 150,413 spring Chinook Salmon.
-In 2016, no Chiwawa RP-origin spring Chinook were documented spawning in the Entiat River.
-Based on lower release numbers in 2014 and 2015 we expect the percentage of Chiwawa RP-origin fish spawning in the Entiat River to continue to decrease.
+In 2017, the only hatchery-origin fish with CWTs were Chiwawa RP-origin spring Chinook, however it was only two fish and they were from releases of 100% CWT.
+Based on lower release numbers in 2014 and 2015 we expected the percentage of Chiwawa RP-origin fish spawning in the Entiat River to continue to decrease.
 However, Nason Creek is a new facility that released its first cohort of fish into the Wenatchee River basin in spring of 2015 and the impact of those fish on the natural-origin Entiat River spring Chinook Salmon population will be evaluated in future reports.
-Although no CWTs from Nason Creek were found in 2016 one PIT tagged carcass from Nason Creek was found.
+No Nason Creek-origin fish were found in 2017 but only 19 spring Chinook Salmon carcasses were recovered.